coditori/highly-skilled-job-offers/README.md

 # How to get a highly skilled job offer!?
 Here I share some tips about CV/Resume and Interviews to get a job offer easily.
-Simply you just need a contract with a company to get your work permit & visa, but how? follow the below steps:
+Simply you just need a contract with a company to get the work permit & visa, but how? follow the below steps:
 <p align="center"><img src="files/job_offer.jpg" /></p>

 ## Contribution ♡
-If you found my repo helpful please give it a star 👍, and don't just clone it 🤗, as it motivates me to update such kinds of info and help the community, if you have some comments (please share that on [Discussions](https://github.com/coditori/highly-skilled-job-offers/discussions) section) or some improvements please feel free to send a pull request.
+If you found my repo helpful please give it a star 👍, and don't just clone it 🤗, as it motivates me to update such kinds of info and help the community, for any comments (please share that on [Discussions](https://github.com/coditori/highly-skilled-job-offers/discussions) section) or some improvements please feel free to send a pull request.
 It would be perfect to translate this repo into multiple languages ^_^

 ## Table of content (click to open):
 0. [How to choose a country for living in?](#0--how-to-choose-a-country-for-living-in)